Kong/kong/README.md

 This request did not provide a header named `apikey` (as specified by our plugin configuration) and is thus Forbidden.
 Kong does not proxy the request to the final API.

-To authenticate against your API, you now need to create an account associated with an application.
-An application links an account and a plugin, this way, an account can consume different APIs with different applications (and different keys).
+To authenticate against your API, you now need to create a consumer account and a credential key:

 ```bash
 $ curl -i -X POST \